canjalal/MERN-Chirper/README.md

 });
 ```

-It is then populated with its 'topicId' before the topic is found and updated by appending the message to its list of 'messages' using 'findByIdAndUpdate()'.
+It is then populated with its `topicId` before the topic is found and updated by appending the message to its list of `messages` using `findByIdAndUpdate()`.

-Updating the title's title and / or mood or deleting it is simpler, involving mainly the findById and findByIdAndUpdate methods, since a new instance of a 'Message' object does not have to be created.
+Updating the title's title and / or mood or deleting it is simpler, involving mainly the findById and findByIdAndUpdate methods, since a new instance of a `Message` object does not have to be created.